dhrumi01/Spotify-Freemium-Paywall-/README.md

 jupyter notebook A_B_testing.ipynb
 ```

 Run the cells in order.
-Cell 5 generates a 2×2 results dashboard and saves it as `spotify_ab_test_dashboard.png`.
+Cell 5 generates a 2×2 results dashboard and saves it as `spotify_ab_test_dashboard png.png`.

 ---